How To Get Your Record Expunged In PA (Petition And Process)

 • Felony and Misdemeanor convictions IF the Petitioner is over 70 years of age and has not been under supervision for ten years.

->>> Learn how take on how to get a felony record cleared in PA
+>>> Learn more on how to get a felony record cleared in PA

 How Does the Expungement Process Work in Pennsylvania?